Overview / Syllabus / Spring 13

 Attendance and Grading

-A= Consistent growth in the above listed as well as excellent work.
+A = Consistent and substantial growth and excellent work.
 Excellent work consistently goes above and beyond what is required.